VeronicaLourens/portfolio-1/README.md

 * Accessibility Score

-  * The initial accessibility score was between 92% - 96% due to the background and foreground contrast ratio issues.
+  * The initial accessibility scores were between 92% - 96% due to the background and foreground contrast ratio issues.
 The font size was set to less than 12px.
 The heading element on the gallery page was not in sequentially descending order.

   * To improve the accessibility score

     I changed the background color of “commitment list” on the home page to darker blue background for better contrast with the text color.
 Increased the font-size on the media query styling to ensure the readability on small screens.
-I added an extra-text div with a h3 heading to the gallery page in order to make the headings in a good order.
+I added an section with a h3 heading to the gallery page in order to make the headings in a sequentially descending order.
 Adjusted the header element to avoid the elements overlapping on small screens.

 * Best Practices Score

-  * The initial score was 98%.
+  * The initial score was 98% for all of the three pages.
 There was no major issues.
 The score went up to 100% during improvements made on other parts of testing.

 * SEO Score